agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

 Note that we specify our own logout URL first, effectively overriding the one in `django.contrib.auth.urls`.

 Now we have the best of both worlds.
-The Admin app's logout screen continues to work, and our custom apps enjoy their own, custom logout screen.
+The Admin app's logout screen continues to work, and our custom apps enjoy their own, dedicated logout screen.
 Nice!

 [discussed-before]: http://agouliel.github.io/sharepoint/2022/11/18/how-did-we-make-transition-from-desktop-web.html
 [django-for-professionals]: https://djangoforprofessionals.com